umkiyoung/DiBO/readme.md

 ## Installation Guide

-To ensure that the DiBO repository is included in your Python path, add the following line to your shell configuration file (e.g., `.bashrc`, `.zshrc`):
+To ensure that the DIBO repository is included in your Python path, add the following line to your shell configuration file (e.g., `.bashrc`, `.zshrc`):
 ```bash
 nano ~./bashrc #open shell configuration
 ```